 If this keeps up, rheology is going to really have a bad reputation, something bad hombres, criminals and thugs.
 We might need to start a public awareness campaign - "Gels don't hurt people.
 People do", and "If we outlaw rheology, then only outlaws will have rheology."
 So can we all try and dial it back a bit and keep our loss and storage moduli safe for our children and grandchildren?
 Please?

 [*] Back in the day when I needed to have my legs hair-free, I used a blade in the shower.
 It's a good way to kill off a blade as your legs have the equivalent skin area to over a week's worth of faces.
 Why was I shaving my legs you ask?
 I used to race bicycles and it was de rigueur.
 If you dared show up for even the first training ride in the Spring with unshorn legs, the other riders would take turns pulling up next to you and plucking the hair.
 You only made that mistake once.
 Which then provides you with the real reason cyclists shave their legs: peer pressure.

 And by the way, I just said no to performance enhancing drugs.
-It paid off in the long run as I have recently pulled even in Tour de France victories with Lance Armstrong.
+That choice paid off in the long run as I have recently pulled even in Tour de France victories with Lance Armstrong.